kaizencycle/Kaizen-OS/CIVICOS_EDITS_ANALYSIS.md

 ## ✅ Mission Accomplished

-I've successfully analyzed and reorganized all files from the `CivicOS-Edits` folder back into the main Civic OS monorepo.
+I've successfully analyzed and reorganized all files from the `CivicOS-Edits` folder back into the main Kaizen OS monorepo.
 Here's what was accomplished:

 ### 📊 Analysis Summary